antilagg/discord-name-checker/readme.md

 # discord nick checker

-bu basit kod rastgele discord kullanici adlari olusturur ve bu adlarin kullanilabilir olup olmadigini kontrol eder
+this simple script generates random Discord usernames and checks if they are available.

-## kutuphaneler
+## lib

 - `httpx`
 - `PyYAML`
 - `pyopenssl`
 - `extvip`

-## kurulum
+## installation

-1. kutuphaneleri yuklemek icin:
+1. to install the required libraries:

     ```bash
     pip install -r requirements.txt
     ```

-2. calistir:
+2. run the sc:

     ```bash
     python main.py
     ```

-## config
+## cfg

-yazilimi acinca istenecek bilgiler:
+the script will prompt for the following information:

-- prefix
+- Prefix
-- kullanici adi uzunlugu
+- Username length
-- sayilar ve ozel karakterler
+- Numbers and special characters
-- residential proxy bilgisi
+- Residential proxy information
-- webhook url (opt)
+- Webhook URL (optional)

-## not
+## notesz

-- residential proxy kullanmaniz sart.
+- Residential proxy usage is required.
-- used.txt dosyasin da benim checklediklerim var silmeyin o isimleri tekrar uretmesin diye
+- Do not delete the `used.txt` file; it contains the usernames I've already checked to avoid generating them again.